-- Preheat oven to 375F.
-Beat eggs together with sugar until you get a smooth and even texture.
+- Preheat the oven to 375°F. Beat eggs together with sugar until you get a smooth and even texture.
 Beat in vanilla and salt.

 - In small portions, add flour to the mixture and blend it right until it looks mixed.
 Gradually add butter in steady stream, beat only until mixed.

 - Spoon batter into each pan well.
 You don’t need to spread them, as they will melt and spread nicely on their own.

 - Bake for 10-15 minutes, until golden brown.
-Cool for a few minutes and remove from pan.
+Cool for a few minutes and remove from the pan.